Frequently asked questions for Parents

 The following items are required by your daughter:

-Art and Design Sketchbook (available to purchase from school) Please don’t purchase your own.
+- Art and Design A4 Sketchbook for Years 7-11 (on School Online Shop) Please don’t purchase your own.

-Any items purchased through our website will be supplied to students when they start with us.
+Any items purchased through our Online Shop (Denmark Road High School - On-line School Shop) will be supplied to students when they start with us.

 If you have any concerns about your daughter your first point of contact is your daughter’s form tutor.
 You can contact them, or any of her subject teachers, using email@example.com or calling 01452 543335.

-Generally, the staff you will have most contact with will be your daughter’s Form Tutor, Miss Hodnett and Mrs Kittle, our Student Support Officer.
+Generally, the staff you will have most contact with will be your daughter’s Form Tutor, Year 7 PWC and Mrs Kittle, our Student Support Officer.

 The other person that you may need to make contact with if your daughter has special needs of any sort, will be our school’s ‘Special Educational Needs Co-ordinator’ (SENCO) Mrs King.